adi4096/Image-Sharpening-with-Knowledge-Distillation/Project/Notebooks/Readme.md

-# ProjectRun are for training the student model while BothWeights is for testing the model
+# Both ProjectRun notebooks are for training the student model while the BothWeights notebook is for testing the model